samtam1118/EE399/HW4/README.md

 Epoch [900/1000], Loss: 4.6602
 Epoch [1000/1000], Loss: 4.6452
 ```
-I then use the first 20 data points as training data and compute the least-square error for each model over the training points.
+Then use the first 20 data points as training data and compute the least-square error for each model over the training points.
 I also compute the least square error of these models on the test data, which are the remaining 10 data points.
 I repeat the process using the first 10 and last 10 data points as training data, and fit the model to the test data (which are the 10 held out middle data points).
 #### first 20 data points
 ```
 Epoch [100/1000], Loss: 5.0299